rickellis/Arch-Linux-Install-Guide/README.md

     $   parted /dev/sd*

-Then run the following commands with your particular size values:
+Then run the following commands with your particular size values.
+Sizes can be specified in `MiB`, `GiB`, or as a percentage:

     $   (parted) mklabel gpt
     $   (parted) mkpart primary 1MiB 512MiB name 1 boot